BELALP - FOGGENHORN - BIRGISCH

 Birgisch

-Take the post bus from Brig to Birgisch car park and start your tour there.
+Take the post bus from Brig to Birgisch parking lot and start your route there.

 Additional information